Surfboard Tails, Rails and Noses

 Stand up paddle boards – a recent and popular addition to the family of surfboards, these surf board shapes can be enjoyed over a lake, river, or the ocean.
 This surfboard makes it easy for anyone to stand, hence, its name.
 Stand up paddle boards come with a round nose and a square tail.
 The round nose gives the board its lift making it easier to stand up the board.
 The square tail makes it possible to make quick, sharp turns.

-Fish – also referred to as swallow tail surfboards are designed for intermediate to advanced surfers looking to maximise turns on small to medium sized waves.
+Fish – also referred to as swallow tail surfboards, fish boards are designed for intermediate to advanced surfers looking to maximise turns on small to medium sized waves.
 Their pointed nose is perfect for making sharp turns while their swallow tail enables them to generate speed over small waves.

 What surfboard shapes are best for you?